 We’re just got back from vacation.
 It took me a few days to get back into the swing of things but now I am feeling back to normal.

 One night in Boise we got a babysitter and my sister, her husband Brooks, Chad, and I went to my favorite restaurant called Barbacoa.
 We had a wonderful time eating several AMAZING appetizers and a few tasty cocktails.
-I was lucky enough to talk to the chef and he told how to make one of my favorite appetizers which was a barbacoa beef stuffed chile with sweet potatoes… I can’t wait to re-create it.
-My sister also had one of her co-workers make us some authentic chile rellanos, refried beans and rice.
+I was lucky enough to talk to the chef and he told me how to make one of my favorite appetizers which were a barbacoa beef stuffed chile with sweet potatoes… I can’t wait to re-create it.
+My sister also had one of her co-workers make us some authentic chile rellanos, refried beans, and rice.
 I can’t tell you how delicious it all was.
 The chile rellanos were, by far, the VERY BEST I’ve ever had.
 I am really hoping my sister will be able to get the recipe for me.
 Chad and I also went out to dinner in McCall before meeting up with friends for drinks.
 We ate at the Shore Lodge and I had the best bouillabaisse I’ve ever had.
-It was filled with lobster, shrimp, clams, mussels, halibut, salmon and fingerling potatoes.
+It was filled with lobster, shrimp, clams, mussels, halibut, salmon, and fingerling potatoes.
 I can’t wait to go back the next time we are in town.